Special rates require proof of eligibility at check-in.

 It's hard to find a man on Maui who isn't wearing a TB-logo aloha shirt.
 For better or worse, here's where you can get yours.
 And just to prove you're on vacation, grab a drink or dessert on the way out at the restaurant attached to the shop. www.tommybahamas.com.

 This Maui designer has a worldwide following, and her superstylish sarongs and beachwear have appeared in many fashion magazines.
 If you're looking for sequined tunics, delicately embroidered sundresses, or beaded wedge sandals, this is the place.
 Catz also has a bridal line that is elegant and beach-appropriate.
-Her pieces can cost a pretty penny; if you are visiting in December, you might just catch the annual sample sale. www.tamaracatz.com.
+Her pieces cost a pretty penny, but if you visit around May or December, you might luck out on one of her sample sales. www.tamaracatz.com.

 Outrigger Aina Nalu